allenhwkim/webtest/README.md

 Goal
 ------
-The test script should be like this;
+The web browser test script should be like this;

     open browser '/login'
     enter text 'John' into 'username'